MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_link_status_register.md

 A USHORT representation of the contents of the PCI_EXPRESS_LINK_STATUS_REGISTER structure.

+#### - DataLinkLayerActive

+A single bit that indicates that the data link control and management state machine is in the data link active state.

 #### - LinkSpeed

 The negotiated link speed of the PCIe link.
 Possible values are: